Affiliate links on Android Authority may earn us a commission. Learn more.

 How to delete all emails in Gmail

 Gmail’s generous storage quota means that it’s rarely necessary to delete any emails.
-But there may still be times when you want to mass-delete emails, whether it’s personal emails from someone you’ve just broken up with, or if you really are hitting your storage limit.
-Here’s the quick and easy guide on how to delete all emails in Gmail.
+But there may still be times when you want to mass-delete emails, whether it’s personal emails from someone you’ve just broken up with or if you’re really hitting your storage limit.
+Here’s a quick and easy guide on deleting all emails in Gmail.

-It should be noted first of all that deleting large volumes of email in the Gmail mobile app currently isn’t possible.
-You would have to delete the emails individually by swiping each one to the Trash.
-If you have a lot of emails, that would obviously be very time consuming.
+It should be noted that deleting large volumes of email in the Gmail mobile app currently isn’t possible.
+You would have to delete the emails individually by swiping each one into the Trash.
+If you have a lot of emails, that would be very tedious and time-consuming.
 So it’s highly recommended you do this on a desktop browser.

 This method will work with whatever your Inbox is showing.
 This means you can filter the Gmail emails you want to delete.
-If you only want to delete emails that match certain search conditions, then enter your search strings in the Gmail search bar, and click Search.
+If you only want to delete emails that match specific search conditions, enter your search strings in the Gmail search bar and click Search.
 Then you can select them all the same way we showed you above and delete all those emails in a single sweep.

 Everything will now be moved to the Trash folder, so bringing the emails back is easy.
-Just go to Trash, select all the emails you want to restore, click the Move icon (folder with arrow) and select Inbox or any folder you want.
-Read more about Gmail labels (folders) here.
+Just go to Trash, select all the emails you want to restore, click the Move icon (folder with arrow), and select Inbox or any folder you want.